These days, the term “Digital marketing” raises an extensive list of questions that need answering.

 2 – Which platform is likely to give you the best opportunity to meet your business goals?

 So, you know you want your business to succeed through digital marketing.
-The next consideration is, which platform(s) do you expect will help you achieve your business goals.
+The next consideration is, which digital marketing channels do you expect will help you achieve your business goals.

 With so much choice out there, you will likely already have a rough idea which platform could work for you.
 One thing to consider is that, in general, humans are weird and wonderful creatures who often do things differently to what we would expect.